danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

 1. Force a failed connection to the Azure Database for MySQL from pgAdmin

-   Open **pgAdmin** and register your Azure Database for MySQL using the admin user.
+   Open **MySQL Workbench** and register your Azure Database for MySQL using the admin user.

-   From the toolbar go to Object, hover over Create, and select Server.
+   On the main dashboard, click on '+' to add a new connection

-   In the **Create - Server** dialog box, on the **General** tab, enter a unique friendly name for the server, such as *mysqlserver[your name initials]*.
+   In the **Set up new connection** dialog box, enter a unique friendly name for the server, such as *mysqlserver[your name initials]*.

    ![](Media/image0146.png)